Chidera001-dev/doctor_appointment_system/README.md

 - Designed and implemented the database schema for users, doctors, and appointments.
 - Developed RESTful APIs for user registration, login, appointment booking, and management.
-- Built a responsive frontend for patients and doctors to interact with the system.
 - Integrated authentication and authorization to secure user data.
-- Implemented notification services to keep users informed about their appointments.
-- Deployed the application and maintained version control using GitHub.

 ## How to Run

 1. Clone the repository.
-2. Install dependencies for both frontend and backend.
+2. Install dependencies for the backend.
-3. Set up environment variables for database and notification services.
+3. Set up environment variables for database
-4. Run backend and frontend servers.
+4. Run backend  servers.
-5. Access the application via your browser.

 ---